Palestinians call for evacuating Gaza's largest hospital as Israel and Hamas battle just outside

 Israel has urged civilians in the north to flee south, but southern Gaza is not much safer.
 Israel carries out frequent airstrikes throughout Gaza, hitting what it says are militant targets but often killing women and children.

-Some 1.5 million Palestinians, more than two thirds of Gaza’s population, have fled their homes, and U.N.-run shelters in the south are severely overcrowded.
+Some 1.5 million Palestinians, more than two thirds of Gaza’s population, have fled their homes.
+U.N.-run shelters in the south are severely overcrowded.

 People stand in line for hours for scarce bread and brackish water.
 Trash is piling up, sewage is flooding the streets and taps run dry because there is no way to power water systems.
 Israel has barred fuel imports since the start of the war, saying Hamas would use it for military purposes.